-COPI's primary business is to import, buy and sell at wholesale, distribute, maintain and repair, elevators, escalators, moving walkways, and shuttle systems and all supplies, material, tools, machinery and part/components.
+COPI is a joint venture between Alstra Incorporated and Otis elevator Company (Phils.), Inc. Its primary business is to import, buy and sell at wholesale, distribute, maintain and repair, Otis branded elevators, escalators, moving walkways, and shuttle systems and all supplies, material, tools, machinery and part/components.